adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 Firstly you need the Python shell to run the script.
 Python is available for many platforms (Windows, Linux, Unix, OSX and others)
 [download Python](https://www.python.org/downloads/)

+Note: There are 2 major current releases for Python, 2 & 3.
+Please use appropriate script for your Python version (if you get this wrong you'll just get some error messages).

 Then run the script using the following syntax:

 `python isilon_capacity_calc.py <source directory> -s <size of nodepool> -p <protection type>`